Frequently Asked Questions

 We are happy to grant you credentials to the APIs.
 However, they are not very useful unless you have a CA customer grant you access to their account.
 See the Understanding Security page for instructions.

 I am an Independent Software Vendor (ISV) who wishes to provide an integrated solution to ChannelAdvisor customers.
 What do I need to do?

 Can I get access to a test account?

-If you are a 3rd party software developer working on an API integration for a ChannelAdvisor client, please have the client submit this request on your behalf.
+- If you are a Developer of a ChannelAdvisor client and working on an API integration for that client, please have the client submit this request on your behalf.
 This will ensure the account is created with the proper information for you to work on the client's behalf.

 Once the account has been created, you or the client you are working with will be notified.
 At that time you can follow the instructions on the Understanding Security page to gain access to the new account using the API.

 REST API Frequently Asked Questions

 Why should I choose REST API over your SOAP API?

 See a simple comparison table here - the final decision should be made based on your integration needs and ability to integrate with either API (or both).

 What are the REST API call limits?

 You can find them on this site here: REST API Request Limits

 Can we delete SKUs via REST?

 Yes.
 This can be accomplished with DELETE Products call - see example here.